-In Denmark it is possible to file a Utility Model.
-An object of a Utility Model is referred to as a “creation” corresponding to an “invention” of a patent application.
+In Denmark it is possible to file a Utility Model and the object of a Utility Model is referred to as a “creation” corresponding to an “invention” of a patent application.

-The Utility Model provides an exclusive right for up to 10 years, if renewal fees are paid respectively 3 and 6 years after filing.
+The Utility Model provides an exclusive right for up to 10 years, if renewal fees are paid.

 Request for examination

-Any party may request examination of an Utility Model throughout the life time of the Utility Model.
+Any party may request examination of your Utility Model throughout the life time of the Utility Model.

-This means that although the applicant may have decided to have the Utility Model application examined upon filing, a third-party may file a request for examination after the application is registered and e.g. introduce new documents in the procedure.
+This means that although the applicant e.g. decided to have the Utility Model application examined upon filing, a third party may file a request for examination after the application is registered and e.g. introduce new documents in the procedure.

 Examination or not?

-Whether a Utility Model is examined or not, is of importance if the owner decides to instigate court actions in Denmark based on the Utility Model.
-If the owner wishes to enforce a Utility Model, it must be examined.
-However, should the owner need to have the Utility Model examined after registration, the owner may file a request for examination and pay the examination fee.
+Whether a Utility Model is examined or not, is of importance if you decide to instigate court actions in Denmark based on the Utility Model.
+If you wish to enforce a Utility Model, it must be examined.
+However, should you need to have the Utility Model examined after registration, you may file a request for examination and pay the examination fee.

-Although a creation has been searched and examined in another country, examination of a Danish Utility Model will include a search in Danish, Swedish and Norwegian documents and this might add new documents to a novelty search.
+Please keep in mind that even though your invention has been searched and examined in another country, examination of a Danish Utility Model will include a search in Danish, Swedish and Norwegian documents and this might add new documents to the search result.

-Also, if it is decided to amend the claims as a consequence of an examination procedure, the possibilities for formulating amended claims are less restricted if it is done before registration i.e. in connection with the filing.
+Also, if you decide to amend the claims as a consequence of an examination procedure, the possibilities for formulating amended claims are less restricted if the claims are amended before registration i.e. in connection with filing of the Utility model application.
 After registration you may not extend the scope of the claims.